 Tumor necrosis factor (TNF) is a key inflammatory cytokine produced by macrophages exposed to pathogens.
 The Toll-Like Receptor (TLR) family of receptors recognize a variety of molecular substances derived from pathogens such as bacteria, viruses, and fungi, eliciting signaling events that coordinate inflammatory and innate immune responses.
 TLRs are expressed in many cell types, but perhaps one of the most relevant types for the innate immune response are those of classically activated (M1) macrophages.
 A hallmark of M1 macrophages and a primary role that they carry out in the innate immune response is the production of pro-inflammatory cytokines, including the ubiquitously expressed TNF.
 Proper control of the signaling pathways activated by TLRs is of particular importance, as aberrant signaling and chronic cytokine production can lead to disease states such as Crohn's disease, rheumatoid arthritis, and cancer.
 In macrophages, TLRs utilize two adaptors which mediate the signaling events leading to pro-inflammatory cytokine production: TRIF and MyD88.
 While all TLRs with the exception of TLR3 use the adaptor MyD88, TLR4 uses both MyD88 and TRIF, which signal from the cell membrane and endosome, respectively.
 These adaptors mediate the activation of transcription factors such as NFkB and IRF3, both of which have been implicated in the control of TNF production.

 Gene transcription is not the only level of control of TNF production, however; TNF production has been shown to be regulated post-transcriptionally through the control of its mRNA half-life, protein translation, and secretion.
 In unstimuated macrophages TNF mRNA has a relatively short half-life, but upon LPS stimulation, TNF mRNA half-life increases as much as six-fold through the dowregulation of mRNA degradation pathways.
 At the level of protein translation, TNF production is modulated in response to LPS through the activation of the translation initiation factor eIF4E.
 TNF is expressed as a membrane-bound form known as pro-TNF, which is cleaved and secreted by the catalase TACE, the activity of which is unregulated following LPS stimulation.
-Previous reports have sought to determine whether the adaptors TRIF or MyD88 are responsible for these pos-transcriptional production control mechanisms in macrophages, but the conclusions have been mixed; while some reports have argued that TRIF is essential for TNF mRNA half-life control, others have suggested that TRIF is dispensable, or that MyD88 is indeed necessary.
+Previous reports have sought to determine whether the adaptors TRIF or MyD88 are responsible for these post-transcriptional production control mechanisms in macrophages, but the conclusions have been mixed; while some reports have argued that TRIF is essential for TNF mRNA half-life control, others have suggested that TRIF is dispensable, or that MyD88 is indeed necessary.
 Given the lack of consensus of which adaptor controls each of these post-transcriptional processes, an investigation that characterizes the TRIF and MyD88-mediated mechanisms of TNF production control is still needed.

 The paracrine signaling functions of cytokines such as TNF, a cytokine which is abundantly produced by macrophages to alert diverse cell types of pathogen infection, play a key role in the determination of inflammatory states.
 However, the autocrine signaling functions of cytokines, whereby cells responding to pathogens can respond to the cytokine that they secrete, has been documented as an essential aspect of TLR-induced inflammatory signaling.
 While these autocrine functions have been explored for TNF, it is not clear whether there is a stimulus-specific encoding of the balance between autocrine and paracrine signaling.
 In this paper, we investigated autocrine and paracrine TNF signaling functions in response to TLR agonists in the context of NFkB signaling, revealing that the kinetics of TRIF- and MyD88-mediated TNF modulation plays an essential role in the balance of autocrine and paracrine TNF signaling back to the NFkB system.